 I used to get up every day around three in early morning.
 Then I had to catch the train at four.
 At that time, we had only a single train from our city to college.
 That was the only mode of transportation, easy and comfortable.
 So, it was really hard to manage both the sides from morning to evening.
 But I kind of enjoyed it every day.
 No matter it affected my health traveling every day like this, from morning to evening, with no food or little at college.
 Then I used to return my home by the train.
 From Gurgaon, there’s a train at five and this train reaches my city around eight at night.
 So this was my daily schedule.
 And that’s the way I used to enjoy traveling everyday.

 Traveling every day from morning four to eight at night, I learnt a lot, no doubt to even got to enjoy traveling a lot.
 I used to sleep in the train.
+I have done road trips.
 I have even slept standing, sometimes even at the foot-board which was too risky but I managed it.
 Those were the days of first year of college and the joy was at the top.
 I used to tell everyone with proud that I get up at four and cover distance of some hundred kilometers every day to reach in the college.
 And everyone used to get surprise.
 So that’s how I come into this traveling.
 I enjoyed those days.
 Traveling to study and traveling to learn, both were of great importance for me those days and I learnt a lot of things which I could not learn sitting in the classroom.
 The observation of human life, the sense human life, these were some of those things which was hard to understand sitting in the class.
 It was a fun for me which I enjoyed doing all the time.
 Now, I can say that I enjoy traveling.

 Do You Enjoy Traveling?